The SAT Grammar Rules That Show Up Most Often (And How to Stop Missing Them)

 Pronouns: Two Separate Issues

-Pronoun questions on the SAT involve either agreement or case.
-Agreement means the pronoun must match its antecedent in number.
-The trap is that the SAT often uses “their” with a singular antecedent, which has become acceptable in everyday speech but remains incorrect on the test.
-“Every student must submit their own work” sounds natural, but the SAT expects number consistency throughout.
+Pronoun questions involve one of two things: agreement or case.
+Agreement means the pronoun has to match its antecedent in number.
+The trap here is that the SAT will use “their” with a singular antecedent, which has become acceptable in everyday speech but is still wrong on the test.
+“Every student must submit their own work” sounds natural, but the SAT expects strict number consistency.
+Our pronoun-antecedent agreement drill drills exactly this pattern, and drill 2 is good for reinforcement.

-Case means using the right pronoun form depending on its role in the sentence.
-Object pronouns (me, him, her, us, them) must be used after prepositions.
-“Between you and I” is one of the most common errors in English — and the SAT tests it regularly.
-Remove the other person: you’d never say “between I.” The preposition requires an object pronoun, so “between you and me” is correct.
+Case means using the right pronoun form for the role the pronoun plays in the sentence.
+Object pronouns (me, him, her, us, them) come after prepositions.
+“Between you and I” is one of the most common errors in English, and the SAT tests it regularly.
+Remove the other person and you’d never say “between I.” The preposition needs an object pronoun, so “between you and me” is correct.

-Pronoun shift — moving from “one” or “a person” to “you” within a sentence — is also tested frequently.
-A sentence that begins “When one works hard” must stay in third person: “one tends to succeed,” not “you tend to succeed.”
+Pronoun shift, switching from “one” or “a person” to “you” partway through a sentence, comes up often too.
+A sentence that opens “When one works hard” has to stay in third person: “one tends to succeed,” not “you tend to succeed.”

 Modifier Placement: Logic Over Grammar

 Modifier questions test whether a descriptive phrase is logically connected to the right noun.
-An introductory participial phrase must modify the grammatical subject of the main clause — the first noun after the comma.
+An introductory participial phrase has to modify the grammatical subject of the main clause, which is the first noun after the comma.
 “Running through the park, a deer was spotted” is wrong because the deer isn’t doing the running.
-The correct version establishes a logical subject: “Running through the park, she spotted a deer.”
+The correct version puts a logical subject in place: “Running through the park, she spotted a deer.”
+Drill this pattern directly in our modifier placement drill, then check your progress with drill 2.

-The that/which distinction is closely related and tested frequently.
-“That” introduces essential (restrictive) clauses — information needed to identify which noun you mean.
-“Which” introduces non-essential clauses — extra information set off by commas.
-“The book that won the award” limits which book.
-“The book, which won the award,” adds information about a book already identified.
+The that/which distinction is closely related and gets tested often.
+“That” introduces essential (restrictive) clauses, the kind of information needed to pin down which noun you mean.
+“Which” introduces non-essential clauses, which add extra information and are set off by commas.
+“The book that won the award” specifies which book.
+“The book, which won the award,” adds information about a book that’s already been identified.
 If you can remove the clause without losing the sentence’s core meaning, use “which” with commas.

 Transitions: Matching the Logic Between Ideas

 Transition questions ask you to pick the word that correctly signals the logical relationship between two ideas.
-The test gives you four options — typically a contrast word, an addition word, a cause-and-effect word, and an illustration word — and you need to read both clauses carefully to determine which relationship is actually present.
+The test usually gives you four options (a contrast word, an addition word, a cause-and-effect word, and an illustration word), and your job is to read both clauses carefully and figure out which relationship is actually there.
+Our transitions and connectors drill works through real examples of each relationship type, and drill 2 mixes the relationships in less predictable ways.

-The most common trap is choosing a word that sounds sophisticated rather than one that fits.
+The most common trap is picking the word that sounds sophisticated instead of the one that fits.
 Students reach for “however” when the sentence actually calls for “furthermore,” or use “consequently” when the second clause is an example rather than a result.
-Read the two ideas, decide whether they agree or disagree, whether one causes the other, or whether the second illustrates the first — then match the transition word to that relationship.
+Read the two ideas first.
+Figure out whether they agree or disagree, whether one causes the other, or whether the second illustrates the first.
+Then match the transition to that relationship.

 Verb Tense: Consistency and Sequence

 Tense questions come in two forms.
-The first is simple consistency: if a passage is written in the past tense, a verb that randomly shifts to present tense is wrong.
-Always scan the surrounding sentences for tense context before choosing — the underlined portion doesn’t exist in isolation.
+The first is simple consistency: if a passage is written in the past tense, a verb that randomly shifts to present is wrong.
+Always scan the surrounding sentences for tense context before choosing.
+The underlined portion isn’t isolated from what’s around it.

 The second form involves sequence of events.
-Use the past perfect (had + past participle) to show that one past action was completed before another.
+The past perfect (had + past participle) shows that one past action was completed before another.
 Signal words like “by the time,” “before,” and “after” are the SAT’s way of telling you that sequencing matters in that sentence.
-“By the time she arrived, the meeting ended” should be “the meeting had ended” — it was done before she got there.
+“By the time she arrived, the meeting ended” should be “the meeting had ended,” since it was done before she got there.
+Verb tense drill 3 has more sequencing questions like this if it’s a pattern you want to work on.

 Conditionals are tested too.
 Real or possible conditions use present + future: “If she studies, she will pass.”
 Hypothetical conditions use past + would: “If she studied, she would pass.”
-The trap the SAT sets almost every time: “would” in the if-clause.
-Never write “If she would study” — “would” belongs in the result clause, not the condition.
+The trap the SAT runs almost every time involves “would” in the if-clause.
+Never write “If she would study.”
+“Would” belongs in the result clause, not the condition.

-The seven categories above — commas, other punctuation, verb agreement, pronouns, modifier placement, verb tense, and transitions — cover the vast majority of grammar questions on the digital SAT.
-Mastering them isn’t about memorizing rules in the abstract; it’s about recognizing the specific traps the test sets within each category and building reliable habits for catching them.
+The seven categories above (commas, other punctuation, verb agreement, pronouns, modifier placement, verb tense, and transitions) cover the vast majority of grammar questions on the digital SAT.
+The work isn’t memorizing rules in the abstract.
+It’s recognizing the specific traps the test sets in each category and building habits for catching them.

-Once you’ve reviewed the rules, put them to work in context with our SAT Reading & Writing practice drills — 40 drills covering every question type, each with five questions and full explanations.
-And if you want to build the vocabulary that helps with the harder Reading & Writing questions, the SAT Vocabulary Flashcards are a good complement to grammar work.
-For math prep alongside your Reading & Writing study, see the SAT Math drills.
+Once you’ve reviewed the rules, put them to work in context with our SAT Reading & Writing practice drills, a set of 40 drills covering every question type, each with five questions and full explanations.
+If you want to build the vocabulary that pays off on the harder Reading & Writing questions, the SAT Vocabulary Flashcards are a natural complement to grammar work.
+And for math alongside your Reading & Writing prep, the SAT Math drills are organized the same way, by skill and question type.

 Open the SAT Grammar Rules Reference →